mochi-hpc/mofka/docs/usage/quickstart.rst

 Simple producer application
 ---------------------------

-The following code examplified a producer.
+The following code examplifies a producer.
-We first create a :code:`MofkaDriver` object  using the file created by our running Mofka server (*mofka.json*) as first argument.
+We first create a :code:`Driver` object, passing it some options including the file created by our running Mofka server (*mofka.json*).
+Note that we are using the Diaspora API.
+The first argument passed to :code:`Driver::New`, "mofka", tells it to load the Mofka driver implementation (it will automatically search for *libmofka.so* in :code:`LD_LIBRARY_PATH`).

 .. note::

-   The second argument here specifies that the network progress loop should run in its own thread.
+   The "margo" section of the options here specifies what to pass to the underlying Margo runtime.
+Here it specifies that the network progress loop should run in its own thread.
 This is a recommended setting since Mofka's API encourages non-blocking calls.